 Overview

 Maureen Craig is a social psychologist in the Psychology & Neuroscience department.
 She was previously an Assistant and Associate Professor of Psychology at NYU, prior to joining Duke.
 She leads the Diversity and Social Processes Lab, a research group that conducts research that seeks to understand how people navigate an increasingly diverse and often inequitable social world.
-Dr. Craig’s work investigates how diversity, inequality, and discrimination shape people’s attitudes and relations with people from other social groups, policy preferences, and support for social change.
+Dr. Craig’s work investigates how diversity, inequality, and discrimination shape people’s attitudes and relations with people from other social groups, policy preferences, and support for social action.

 Current Appointments & Affiliations

-Associate Professor of Psychology & Neuroscience
+Associate Professor of Psychology and Neuroscience

 ·